Project

 rake Gem Version Maintainability Yard Docs License Test Coverage Hits-of-Code

-It's a simple Ruby gem for in-memory cache.
-Read this blog post to understand what Zache is for.
+This is a simple Ruby gem for in-memory caching.
+Read this blog post to understand what Zache is designed for.

 First, install it: